athomasq/athomasq.github.io/investing/investor-updates.md

 Good investor updates accomplish two things: they are a management tool for your own benefit, and they help establish your credibility with investors.

 The exercise of writing a *good* update every month forces you to understand your business really well.
 You'll be forced to identify, track and report your key metrics, and also what's driving them.
-Following this over time gives you perspective and also helps with priorities -- what's important, what's just noise, what's working, what's not, etc etc.  Re-reading old investor updates is a good way to recognize and celebrate your own progress, and also recognize persistent challenges (which you can then fix.)
+Following this over time gives you perspective and also helps with priorities -- what's important, what's just noise, what's working, what's not, etc etc.

 (Note that a *bad* update does not accomplish any of these things.
 If you find that you're not getting value out of the process of writing your updates, it's probably a sign that your update game needs work.)

 Investor updates are also important to establish your credibility with investors.
 Now, it's possible that some of your investors are "passive capital" -- they've written a cheque, and that's that -- you don't expect them to help much in the future.
 But ideally at least some and hopefully all of your investors are people who can help you at some point -- with strategic or tactical advice, or with intros to follow-on investors, or with further investment themselves.
 So it's worth spending some effort to keep them in the loop and happy and excited about your company's progress.
-And also be transparent about challenges -- nothing establishes trust like transparency.

 #### How often should I send out investor updates?

 I recommend sending out investor updates once a month, shortly after the beginning of the month.
-Quarterly is too infrequent (things change faster than that) and weekly is too frequent (too much of a burden on founders, and you miss the forest for the trees).
+Quarterly is too infrequent (startups change faster than that) and weekly is too frequent (too much of a burden on founders, and you miss the forest for the trees).

 The key is to not take too much time writing your updates.
 A 3000-word email that arrives on the 20th of the month is not as useful (for either investors or founders) as a brief summary that arrives on the 1st or 5th.
 In steady state you should be able to produce and send this email in less than 1 hour of your time.
 (The ROI of that 1 hour is very high).